In this post/episode, I am sharing some tips and tricks about how to do French Knots and Fractional Stitches in cross stitch.

 So that’s your 1/4 done, then if it is a 3/4 fractional you just have to do your half stitch over, so just corner to corner.

-I recommend doing the smaller, quarter stitch first for 3/4 fractional stitches because then you don’t have that thread from the half-stitch in the way when trying to go into that middle hole.
+I recommend doing the smaller, 1/4 parts first because then you don’t have that thread from the half-stitch in the way when trying to go into that middle hole.